Detective Conan: The Million-dollar Pentagram

 Detective Conan: The Million-Dollar Pentagram (Note: Some news outlets initially reported the English title as Detective Conan: The Million Dollar Signpost.) is a 2024 Japanese animated mystery film directed by Chika Nagaoka.
 It is the twenty-seventh installment of the Case Closed film series based on the manga series of the same name by Gosho Aoyama, following the 2023 film Black Iron Submarine.
 The film was released in Japan on April 12, 2024.

 The film grossed billion in Japan and over $150 million worldwide, making it the highest-grossing Japanese film of 2024, the 18th highest-grossing Japanese film and the 15th highest-grossing film released in Japan.
 It was also the highest-grossing Case Closed film of all time in Japan.
-The next installment, One-eyed Flashback, released in 2025.
+It was the first film of the franchise to land UK and Irish theatrical distribution, as Detective Conan rather than Case Closed, released by Trinity CineAsia with dual English and Chinese subtitles.
+The next installment, One-eyed Flashback, was released in 2025.